Annapurna Circuit Trek

 • Some sections of the trek also feature Western food (mostly in the town section, like burgers, pizzas, etc.)

-Note that the Annapurna Circuit Trek is even applicable to vegetarians.
+Note that the Whole Annapurna Circuit Trekking Route is even applicable to vegetarians.
 All you have to do is inform the kitchen section that you do not want meat in your diet.

 Challenges in the Annapurna Circuit Trek